Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 }
 ```

-If you want to use the Terminal you can:
+Also, iff you wanted to create a class with the Terminal you would do this:

 ```
 cd src/main/java
+mkdir classes
-touch FirstClass.java
+touch classes/FirstClass.java
 ```

 And fill the the code above manually.